adcirc/adcirc/BUILD.md

 Once you change any options, you will need to re-run the configure portion of the code by pressing the `c` key.
 When the code has been fully configured, the option to generate makefiles will be enabled.
 Pressing `g` will write the makefiles and exit CMake.
 Once the makefiles have been generated, you can build the code with the selected options by running make.

+To enter specific optimizations for your system, edit the `CMAKE_Fortran_FLAGS` variable.
+The specific optimizations required for your system should be available via your system administrator or system documentation.

 ```
 make
 ```